MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_Ref.md

 You can pass variables to methods *by reference* or *by value*.

-In the following example, a method attempts to change the value of a variable that is passed into it, and fails.

 When you pass a variable *by value*, you are passing a copy of the data.

+In the following example, the function changes the value of the variable passed to it.
+In PowerShell, integers are value types so they are passed by value.
+Therefore, the value of `$var` is unchanged outside the scope of the function.

 ```powershell
 Function Test($data)